 The final phase of the litigation involves determining the amount of damages that you are entitled to receive, including past and future medical bills, lost earnings, reduced future earning capacity, and pain and suffering.
 It may be necessary to consult with expert witnesses such as a lifecare planner in situations where the victim suffered life-altering catastrophic injuries.
 If the plaintiff does not seek compensation for some aspect of his or her injuries in the lawsuit and it reaches a final judgment or settlement, it is unlikely that he or she will be able to seek more compensation at a later date for the same injuries.Speak with a Tenacious Massachusetts Lawyer After a Car Accident

 At The Law Offices of Barry Feinstein and Affiliates PC, our dedicated legal team has provided reliable and responsive counsel to injured parties and family members who have lost loved ones.
 As a result of this experience, we have seen firsthand just how devastating a car accident can be.
-With clients located across Massachusetts, including in Boston, Cambridge, Waltham, Lowell, Quincy, Dedham, Newton, Norwood, Somerville, Brookline, and Peabody, we offer a free consultation to help you learn more about the legal system and whether you may be entitled to recovery from the careless individuals who caused you harm.
+With availability to serve clients located across Massachusetts, including in areas around Boston, Cambridge, Waltham, Lowell, Quincy, Dedham, Newton, Norwood, Somerville, Brookline, and Peabody, we offer a free consultation to help you learn more about the legal system and whether you may be entitled to recovery from the careless individuals who caused you harm.
 To set up your appointment and learn more about how a skilled injury attorney may be able to help you, call 1-800-262-9200 or contact us online.